 Family & Tzedakah

 Morton was blessed with three children – Leslie, David and Marti.
 Leslie and her husband, Rob, and Marti and her husband, Jamie, each have three children.
 Morton enjoys spending as much time as possible with his six grandchildren.
-Morton’s son, David, is deceased but his legacy is carried on by Morton, Marti, and Leslie, through the David Nathan Meyerson Foundation.
+Morton’s son, David, is deceased but his legacy is carried on by Morton, Marti, and Leslie, through the Morton H. Meyerson Family Foundation.
 Morton and his family firmly believe in the Jewish philosophy of “Tzedakah”—the Hebrew word for the just and righteous giving required of Jews, and they pursue Tzedakah projects through the Foundation.
 Morton devotes substantial time, effort and resources to the Foundation as the head of the board of trustees and is also an avid student of Judaism and Jewish history.

 Morton’s musical interests were influenced by his mother during his early childhood, took shape during his formative years and college years with choral singing, and reached new heights when he chaired the committee overseeing the development of the Morton H. Meyerson Symphony Center.
 The Morton H. Meyerson Symphony Center opened in September of 1989 (The Mort: Mort Meyerson Gets Recruited) and has been a crossroads of artistic excellence ever since.
 In 1996, Morton joined the Morris Beachy Singers and participated in three European tours and a concert held at the Morton H. Meyerson Symphony Center.